karipov/atlink/README.md

 # atlink
-A telegram bot that turns @ links into instagram links both in private chats and groups
+A telegram bot that turns @usernames into Instagram links both in private chats and groups